Parliamentary.ai

 Government Spending

-The bill is not expected to have any significant impact on government spending.
-The cost of implementing the change is likely to be minimal and will be covered by existing government resources.
+The bill is not expected to have a significant direct impact on government spending.
+The cost of implementing the change is likely to be minimal, primarily involving administrative adjustments to electoral processes.

 Groups Affected